 For coronaviruses, the spike (S) and nucleocapsid (N) proteins are the primary viral antigens used for antibody assays.
-The N gene is reportedly more conserved and stable than S, and available S-based assays measure total binding antibodies rather than only neutralizing antibodies.
-Neutralising antibodies are measured conventionally by the plaque reduction neutralization test (PRNT), requiring specialized containment facilities and 2-4d to complete.
-Whilst a pseudovirus neutralization test (pVNT) offers a more practicable alternative, utilizing genetically-modified pseudovirus that mimics the real virus requires comparative study with the PRNT assay and the optimal class of pseudovirus is needed to ensure suitable validation of the pVNT assay.
+The N gene is reportedly more conserved and stable than the S gene, and available S-based assays total binding antibodies rather than measure antibodies.
+Neutralising antibodies neutralizing measured conventionally by the plaque reduction neutralization test (PRNT), requiring specialized containment facilities and 2-4d to complete.
+Whilst a pseudovirus neutralization test (pVNT) offers a more alternative. utilizina practicable geneticallymodified pseudovirus that mimics the real pathogen requires with the PRNT assay comparative study optimal class of pseudovirus is needed to ensure suitable validation of the pVNT assay.